fprime-community/fprime-tutorial-math-component/docs/defining-types.md

 add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/Types/")
 ```

 The `Types` directory should now build without any issues.
-Test the build with the following commmand before moving forward.
+Test the build with the following command before moving forward.

 ```shell
 # In: Types